Skip to main content

 • Enclomiphene This selective estrogen receptor modulator can be included to support the production of luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are crucial for endogenous testosterone production.

-The of TRT in men with low testosterone can be significant.
+The cognitive benefits of TRT in men with low testosterone can be significant.
 Studies have shown potential improvements in verbal memory, spatial abilities, and overall mood, which contributes to a greater sense of well-being and mental clarity.

 TRT for Women